ruimmpires/homeFW/README.md

   [✓] Pi-hole blocking is enabled
 ```
-Pihole provides a useful dashboard;
+Pihole provides a useful dashboard:
 ![pic](pihole1.png)
 ### configuring DNS
 Leaved it up to google and made sure the Pihole would only answer to internal requests.
+The DHCP servers running in my LAN now point to this PiHole as the DNS.
-This DNS server does not reply to external queries which would make it part of some DDoS attack.
+This DNS server does not reply to external queries which could be abused.
+If it woud be replying to external queries, it would be queried with spoofed source IPs, so it woud answer to the target of a DDoS victim.
 ![pic](pihole2.png)

 ## 3rd iteration - Detect Wifi attacks with Kismet
 This iteration of the project is just about installing Kismet.